header image oxidation numbers.

 Hydrogen usually loses 1 electron in its reactions and so will have an oxidation number of +1.
 However hydrogen can form compounds with metals such as sodium and lithium where it gains an electron from the metal.
 This H- ion is called a hydride ion and it has an oxidation state or oxidation number of -1.

 Oxygen usually accepts 2 electrons to complete its outer shell of electrons and form a stable octet.
 This will produce the oxide ion (O2-).
 Here the oxygen has an oxidation number of -2.
 However oxygen can for example react with the alkali metals to form compounds where the oxidation state of the oxygen is -1.
 These compounds are called metal peroxides e.g. lithium peroxide (Li2O2) and Definition of oxidation state and the oxidation states or numbers are given for most elements. potassium peroxide (K2O2) contain the Na+ and K+ cations.
 The compounds formed are neutral; that is they have no charge and since each metal peroxide contains 2 metal ions each with a positive charge and there are 2 oxygen ions present each oxygen ion must have a -1 charge or an oxidation state of -1.
-Potassium can react with oxygen to form potassium superoxide (K02).
+Potassium, rubidium and caesium can also react with oxygen to form metal superoxides (M02).
 In a superoxide the oxidation state of the oxygen is -1/2.

-Chlorine has only to gain 1 electron to achieve an octet of electrons so it will have an oxidation state of -1 unless it is bonded to very electronegative elements such as fluorine or oxygen in this case the oxidation number can vary.
+Chlorine and other halogens such as bromine and iodine have only to gain 1 electron to achieve an octet of electrons so they will have an oxidation state of -1 unless they is bonded to very electronegative elements such as fluorine or oxygen in which case their oxidation number can vary.

 Oxidation numbers in covalent compounds.

-Example 1 - What is the oxidation states of nitrogen and hydrogen atoms in ammonia (NH3)?
+Example 1 - What is the oxidation states of the nitrogen and hydrogen atoms in ammonia (NH3)?

 ammonia molecule